Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

 # COMPATIBILITY
 # In the following sections, list Kong versions as array items
 # Versions are categorized by Kong edition and their known compatibility.
-# Unlisted Kong versions will be noted as "unknown" compatibility.
+# Unlisted Kong versions will be considered to have "unknown" compatibility.
 # Uncomment at least one of 'community_edition' or 'enterprise_edition'.
 # Add array-formatted lists of versions under their appropriate subsection.